maths/moodle-qtype_stack/doc/en/Authoring/Inputs.md

 ### Options ### {#Options}

-Different types of interaction elements have various options.
+Different types of inputs have various options.
 These are described under the IE type.

 ### List			{#List}